 How NOL Carrybacks May Impact Your Recent Tax Credit Claims

 Designed to help business owners survive the significant economic disruption of COVID-19, the Coronavirus Aid, Relief, and Economic Security (CARES) Act outlined specific legislation that allows organizations to carry back qualifying net operating losses.
-According to the most recent provision, business owners can carry back NOLs logged in 2018, 2019, and 2020 for up to five years to minimize tax burden owed in previous years and claim newly available refunds for a much-needed infusion of cash.
+According to the most recent provision, business owners can carryback NOLs logged in 2018, 2019, and 2020 for up to five years to minimize or eliminate tax burden paid in previous years and claim newly available refunds for a much-needed infusion of cash.

-It's important for businesses that have claimed recent R&D tax credits to understand the NOL carryback and its impact on previous claims.
+It's important for businesses that have claimed R&D tax credits to understand the NOL carryback and its impact on previous claims.
 However, even if an organization hasn't previously claimed the research and development tax credit, they may still be eligible to file for the benefit while applying relevant net operating loss carrybacks.
-Filing an amended return will increase total taxable income for the designating year, potentially driving the total income offset by the NOL carryback.
+Filing an amended return with an R&D credit will increase total taxable income for the carryback year, potentially driving the total income offset by the NOL carryback.

-Important Considerations with the Net Operating Loss Carryback
+Important R&D Credit Considerations with NOL Carryback Claims

 When considering filing for or amending the R&D tax credit to include NOL carrybacks, it's important to note that the research and development provision does not result in an expenditure that lowers taxable income.
-Instead, it delivers a credit that lowers the income tax for a specific year.
-If a company is eligible for the R&D tax credit in a year that doesn't demonstrate taxable income, it can carry back the credit one year and forward it up to 20 years to ensure it's applied against taxes due during a year that does generate income.
-It's important to note that the forward application does have some exceptions for startup businesses, making it vital to discuss the process with your financial advisor.
+Instead, it delivers a credit that offsets the income tax for a specific year.
+If a company is eligible for the R&D tax credit in a year where an NOL is being carried back to, taxable income will be reduced or eliminated as a result.
+Any R&D tax credits taken that year would be available to be carried back (1 year) or forward (up to 20 years) to be applied against income tax in those years.
+The forward application does have some exceptions for startup businesses, making it vital to discuss the process with your financial advisor.

 Additionally, utilizing an NOL carryback to lower taxable income in a previous year where the R&D tax credit was claimed may result in releasing the credit previously used in that year.
-The taxpayer may then carry back the released credit amount for one year and then bring it forward for as much as 20 years to apply against owed income tax.
+As in the example above, the taxpayer may then carry back the released credit amount for one year and then bring it forward for as much as 20 years to apply against income tax.

 Is Your Business Eligible for NOL Carrybacks?